Saturday, October 8, 2011

 My wife started dieting the same time I started eating low-carb.
 While I never saw this as a diet, she clearly did and kept a detailed food log, aiming at restricting calories.
 She ate about 1000 calories/day, working on a caloric deficit.
 She did not consciously try to eat less carbs, but I influenced her and she dropped bread and sugar.
 While my ratios are 60/15/25 (fat/carbs/protein), her ratios are something like 30/30/30 (but she is eating about as many grams of carbs as I do, because she is eating less calories overall).
 At first, she struggled a bit with running.
 It took her a month to start running strong (note: she was not running strong before the diet either.)
 Now she has lost a total of 14 lbs (started at 145 and she is now 131).
 She continues to eat the same way, just a bit more food, about 1200 calories, but she does not feel like she is on a diet now.
 One thing she keeps repeating is that it is liberating not to be afraid of fat.
 While she continues to eat 0% fat yogurt and skim milk, she is not afraid of meat, bacon, olive oil, eggs, mayonnaise, or other high fat foods.

 I have lost about 15 lbs (from 172 down to 157) and my running is better than ever.
 I can run 10 miles first thing in the morning, without breakfast, maybe only eating a couple of almonds.
 I do not “bonk” any more.
 I enjoy running more and I have increased my weekly mileage.
 My races are going well.
 I start a bit slower, but gradually accelerate and tend to run the 2nd half of the race faster than the first.
-It is nice to pass exhausted runners, knowing that you are going to finish wrong.
+It is nice to pass exhausted runners, knowing that you are going to finish strong.

 What is the explanation for this?
 I think my body has learned to burn fat more efficiently.
 While our glycogen reserves are limited, our fat reserves are not, plus there is more energy in a gram of fat than glycogen.
 While I do drink Gatorade during a race (and I enjoyed the banana on mile 21 of the Akron Marathon) I do not try to carbo-load and I eat a low carb breakfast before the race (I just eat my regular breakfast of eggs and half an orange).
 I also do not make any attempt to “replenish” my glycogen reserves after a race.
 (Standard advice is to eat carbs 30 minutes after a run/race – I ignore this advice because I do not think I need to replenish anything.)
 As a matter of fact, I usually crave fat after a race, not sugar/garbs.
 After Akron, my wife and I went to Bob Evans for a cheese omelet and sausage/bacon.
 It looks like this will be our after-marathon tradition from now on.